 - Operation: Details how franchisees are expected to run their units.

 - Training and ongoing support: Franchisors offer training and training programs for franchisees and their staff.
 Training may take place at corporate offices or out in the field.
 All ongoing administrative and technical support is in the agreement.

 - Duration: Length of the duration of the franchise agreement.

 - Franchise fee/investment: Initial franchise fee that grants the franchisee the right to use the franchisor’s trademark and operating system.

 - Royalties/ongoing fees: Franchisor’s royalty structure.
 Usually a percentage of total sales, which is often paid on a monthly/yearly basis.

 - Trademark/patent: This section will outline how a franchisee can use the franchisor’s trademark, patent, logo and signage.

-- Exit strategies: Every franchise has its own resale policy.
+- Exit strategies: Every franchise has its resale policy.
 Some allow franchisees to sell their franchises at their discretion.
 Other agreements include buyback or right of first refusal clauses.

 The franchise agreement will go into detail to explain more about the franchisee/franchisor relationship.
 It will include detailed information regarding proprietary statements and outline things like site maintenance and upgrade requirements.

-Likewise, the Franchise consultant will bring in several years of consulting experience across industries and understands the current franchise model. this will benefit the franchisor tremendously.
+Likewise, the Franchise consultant will bring in several years of consulting experience across industries.
+Also he understands the current franchise model.
+Therefore, this will benefit the franchisor tremendously.
 Furthermore, the franchise agreement will cover all the necessary covenants applicable to a particular business in the franchising industry.